When it comes to workplace hazards, chemicals are at (or at least, pretty close to) the top of the list.

 - Disposal procedures

 All of this stuff forms the groundwork for your safety plan, as well as all the measures you need to take to keep your team safe.
-With regards to your workplace specifically, you’ll want to keep copies available for staff to access so that your team knows what they can do to protect themselves.
+With regard to your workplace specifically, you’ll want to keep copies available for staff to access so that your team knows what they can do to protect themselves.

 5) Label all chemicals properly